TonyKioko/NewsHighlight/README.md

 ## Description
 News Highlight is a python flask web application that allows users to view various world news sources.
 The application helps users to:
-* See various news sources and select the ones they prefer.
+* See various news sources(listed alphabetically) and select the ones they prefer.
-* See all the news articles from that news source
+* See all the news articles from that particular news source
-* See the image description and time the news article was created.
+* See the image description and time the news article was posted.
-* Click on an article and read it fully from the news source.
+* Click on an article and read it directly from the news source.

 ## Setup/Installation Requirements.
 * Git clone https://github.com/TonyKioko/NewsHighlight or download and unzip the repository from github.
+* Have python3.6 installed in your machine
 * Navigate into cloned file using the linux terminal and run  ./run.py
+* Run python3.6 -m venv virtual to create a virtual environment.
+* Run source virtual/bin/activate to activate the above craeted virtual environment.
+* To run the app, type ./start.sh from your virtual environment on the terminal.
+It will give you a local host link that will open the app on a website.

 ## Technologies used ##

 * Python 3.6
+* Flask
+* Bootstrap

 ## Test Driven Development
 * Testing was done using python inbuild test tool called unittest